 Andrew has led a team that have gone on to transform several rundown health centres into safe and functional maternal health centres for poor women, and those living in remote regions.

 In an effort to help the more than two million women estimated to be suffering with existing obstetric fistula injuries throughout Africa, Andrew continues to provide Fistula camps in Malawi, Sierra Leone, Kenya, Chad, Uganda, Congo and Togo.
-Maternity Africa is also training local surgeons in those regions in fistula repair.
+He is also training local surgeons in those regions in fistula repair.
 He also consults on global maternal healthcare issues to United Nations Fund for Population Activities and the International Federation of Gynaecology and Obstetrics.

 How can you help?

 Programmes supported wholly or in part by the Barbara May Foundation include: